24x7learning/lt-docs/source/users-lms/reporting-manager.rst

 **Pending Action Plan Task Creation**
 ------------------------------------
-* Once the classroom training starts and the attendance is taken by the administrator/ trainer, the action plan task creation will be available to the reporting manager under the **Team > Pending Action Plan Task Creation** tab.
+* When the classroom training starts and attendance is taken by the administrator/ trainer, the action plan task is available for creation by the reporting manager under the **Team > Pending Action Plan Task Creation** tab.
-* The reporting manager/supervisor must create :ref:`action plan tasks <action plans>` on the completed classroom trainings.
+* The reporting manager/supervisor creates action plan tasks for the completed classroom trainings.
+* Multiple tasks can be created for a single action plan and the respective task count is displayed.
 .. note:: The reporting manager will receive mail notifications for the action plan task creation for the particular user.
-* The  reporting manager/supervisor create's the task for the action plan.
+* On user account, the user must provide response to the newly assigned action plan task.
+.. note:: The reporting manager will receive mail notifications on the completed user completed action plan task.

 *To create action plan task:*